klei1984/max/defects.md

 73. The order of initialization of global variables across translation units is unspecified behavior in standard C++.
 The original SmartString class has a default constructor (cseg01:000E1AE8) which uses a globally constructed SmartString object instantiated by an overloaded constructor.
 The idea behind is that if new SmartString objects are created with the default constructor the class just increments internally its reference counter to a default empty string object.
 The problem with this approach is that nothing guarantees that the SmartString module's internal global variable will be initialized first before another module's global SmartString variable in which case the object for which the reference counter would be incremented does not exist yet and the application crashes with a null pointer dereference related segmentation fault at some point.
 It seems that the original solution worked in the old Watcom C/C++ compiler while it fails with GCC.

+74. The function (cseg01:0009D3A7) that spawns all derelict alien units on the map uses rand() which generates pseudo random numbers.
+There is a code snippet that seeks a pseudo randomly selected alien unit that fits within a predetermined value budget.
+When such a unit is found the function deploys another pseudo randomly selected alien unit instead of reusing the unit type that was tested to actually fit into the budget.
+The code clearly wanted to select a unit within budget so spawning another one which may not fit must be a defect.

 {% comment %}

 19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).